 - Mechanical ventilation

 - Lung diseases, such as asthma or lung cancer

 - Weakened respiratory muscles

-- Conditions that limit physical activity such as stroke , spinal cord injury, heart problems, trauma , or severe illness of any kind
+- Conditions that limit physical activity, such as a stroke , spinal cord injury, heart problems, trauma , or severe illness

 - Rapid breathing